 So, I give you the Newport Centre, this day (minus one....
 I got distracted last night!)
 22 years ago.

 Tuesday, 21 February 2012

 A rather short but sweet anniversary gig from exactly 29 years ago.
-The quality is good, suggesting that this could have been a radio broadcast, I'm not sure.
+The quality is good from a Vereeniging Radio broadcast.